holiman/billy/README.md

    we always prefer writing to lower gaps, leaving the higher gaps for later.
 - Compact-on-open
-  - Compact-on-open uses the fact that before the external calles is notified about the data content, we have the freedom to reorder the data, and uses this period overwrite any gaps and truncate the underlying file.
+  - Compact-on-open uses the fact that before the external calles is notified about the data content, we have the freedom to reorder the data, and uses this period to overwrite any gaps and truncate the underlying file.

 ### Data format